Your Cart

 Protein Content: 6 grams per whole egg.

-7. Yogurt or Kefir
+7. Yogurt or kefir

 Fermented yogurt and kefir provide protein along with calcium, probiotics and many other nutrients.
 Opt for types that are unsweetened, then add your own toppings.
 If you specifically want lots of protein, opt for unsweetened Greek yogurt, which is a creamy and tangy dairy product known for its high protein content.